nliautaud/gedcom-svg-fanchart/README.md

 ## Navigation

 The *origin* is the individual at the center of the chart.
 Write names to fuzzy-search in the list.
+You can also double-click on the chart.

 By checking *auto resize*, the chart will be fit and centered into the page when updated.
 You may want to uncheck it to maintain a specific zoom and position.